IP Checker

 ### Fake ISP

 Checks whether the provider is "fake".
-This is typical for some VPN services that mask their origin. `No` - the provider is real.
+This is common for some VPN services that mask their origin. `No` means the provider is real.

 ### Host